-Mode of Study Coverage of residence data (%)
+Mode of Study Coverage of Residence data (%)

-Full-time 94

 Sandwich Degree 95

-Part-time 70
+Part-time 69

-Other 44
+Other 31

 We have presented residence information in three categories: living at parental/guardian home, living elsewhere and not known.
 The 'living elsewhere' category consists of a variety of different living arrangements - see Table D for the breakdown of residence into term time accommodation in 2009/10, and the proportion in each of these finer categories.
 In this table, the 'not in residence at institution' category includes students on an industrial placement or language year abroad, 'own residence' includes a student's permanent residence, which may be either owned or rented by them, and 'other rented accommodation' refers to a more temporary arrangement, including renting in a flat share on a yearly basis.
 Note that the proportion in each category vary slightly each year, as does the categorisation used by HESA.